 Freddie has composed and arranged extensively, including Alexander Stewart’s masterpiece “I Thought About You” and the stunning “Beloved” commissioned by Calum Au for his 2012 release “Something’s Coming.”

 Aimed at the heart, not the head, this is Freddie’s highly evocative collection of compositions written for long time collaborators and quartet members Tom Cawley (piano), Calum Gourlay (double bass) and James Maddren (drums).

 The music has global appeal with scintillating grooves, heartfelt ballads and some serious swing taking you on a musical journey inspired by many travels and tales of Freddie’s life.
 A collective of mature and virtuosic improvisers, each selflessly supporting the others to create a unique band dynamic.

-The debut album Transient is due out on the 28th April 2017.
+The debut album Transient came out on the 28th April 2017

 In 2010 renowned drummer Mark Fletch put together a band compromised of some of the most innovative players in British music.
 That band became Fletch’s Brew.
 Whether playing original compositions or new arrangements from across the jazz cannon, the band’s style floats seamlessly between the idioms of fusion, funk, bop, reggae and rock.